 In 1980, Ivan and Sis added another innovation, the reverse osmosis machine.
 It would help keep the concentrated sugar water and throw away the purified water.
 The machine took out about 35 gallons of water of the original 50 gallons of sugar water.
 That would save him time in cooking the water down.
 About 30 gallons of syrup is made per hour compared to 10 gallons made a day when his father made syrup many years ago.
 They soon out grew the production of their own 800 trees and started leasing more trees from other farms.
 They tap over 2,000 trees with over 11,000 taps.

 Puffenbarger’s Sugar Orchard would like to extend an invitation to visit our sugar camp during the Highland County Maple Festival, the 2nd and 3rd weekends in March.
 Weather permitting you can see the processing of sugar water by using a vacuum gathering system, reverse osmosis machine and an oil-fired evaporator.

 Depending on the sugar content, it usually takes about 50 gallons or more of sugar water to make one gallon of maple syrup.
 Ideal conditions for syrup production are nighttime temperatures below freezing and daytime temperatures rising between 40 or 50 degrees.
 The syrup producing season usually ends by the end of March.

-We usually have syrup year round and will ship containers to any location in the USA via UPS.
+We can now also accept credit and debit cards at our location.
+We also usually have syrup year round and will ship containers to any location in the USA via priority mail.